Skip to content

 Nefertiti was born in 1370 BC in Thebes, or modern-day Luxor, during the reign of Pharaoh Amenhotep III, which stretched from 1390 to 1353 BC.
 Amenhotep III was the father of who would later become Nefertiti’s husband and the next-in-line Pharaoh Amenhotep IV, or Akhenaten.

 Nefertiti’s parents were Ay and Tey.
-Ay was a nobleman and the advisor of multiple pharaohs, one of whom was the young King Tutankhamun of the 18th Dynasty.
+Ay was a nobleman and the advisor of multiple pharaohs, one was the young King Tutankhamun of the 18th Dynasty.
 Ay is thought to be the son of Yuya and Thuya, a powerful noble couple who held high positions in the government and were close to the royal family.
 Ay had a brother called Anen and a sister, Tiye, who later married Amenhotep III, Akhenaten’s father.

 Another theory claims that Nefertiti was Ay’s daughter from his first wife, who died while Nefertiti was still young.
 After that, Ay married Tey, who then became Nefertiti’s stepmother.